 Melanoma is a type of skin cancer that can begin as a mole or wart.
-It kills more people than any other form of skin cancer and can spread to other areas of the body.
+It

 On some people, a melanoma may look like seborrheic keratosis.
 People with a history of seborrheic keratosis might not notice melanoma in its early stages if they are accustomed to unusual skin growths.

 Melanoma and seborrheic keratoses are not easy to distinguish, but a dermatologist may be able to tell the difference based on a physical examination.
 In some cases, however, it is necessary to take a biopsy of the growth to check for cancer under a microscope.

 Doctors do not know what causes seborrheic keratosis, or whether it is possible to reduce the risk of developing these skin growths.